grpc/proposal/A79-non-per-call-metrics-architecture.md

 registered with the corresponding channel directly, instead of the global stats plugin registry.
 On channel creation time, stats plugins from the registry are combined with the list of stats plugins registered directly on the channel to form the complete list of stats plugins for this channel.

 There is a known issue with this approach.
 There are certain components like XdsClient instances that are not 1:1 to the channel but instead to the channel's target.
-(Multiple channels with the same xDS target will use the same XdsClient instance.)
-If there are multiple channels to the same target (with potentially different stats plugins), the XdsClient will use the stats plugins provided by the first channel created with that target.
+(As per [A71: xDS Fallback](A71-xds-fallback.md) Multiple channels with the same xDS target will use the same XdsClient instance.)
+If there are multiple xDS enabled channels to the same target (with potentially different stats plugins), the XdsClient will use the stats plugins provided by the first channel created with that target while ignoring the stats plugins passed to the second client.

 Implementations can also choose to implement both approaches.